 Have you been feeling easily irritated lately?
 Burnt out from the various tasks of the day?
 These feelings are just a few of the signs telling you that you need a vacation to help you distress.
+The signs you need a vacation are real!
 Everyone needs relaxation time to clear his or her head and take a detour from the routine of everyday life.
 According to the Huffington Post, Tony Schwartz, the CEO of The Energy Project said, “Giving employees significant time to take a break will help them be renewed and come back to work even stronger.”

 Whether your employer gives you 1 week of vacation or 4 weeks, you always want to make sure that you are taking time for yourself and getting that break you deserve.
 It’s YOUR vacation time, so use it!
 Don’t overwork yourself!
 The CGS team has looked up 6 warning signs that could be telling you to pump the brakes because you need a vacation!